 Tasty Iranian food is on the menu everywhere.

 The friendly welcome to foreigners was well and truly maintained here in Yazd.
 I was stopped in the street by these young soldiers who wanted me to take their photo.
 They were off duty, enjoying some down time and went out of their way to spread some Iranian good cheer to visitors.

-We enjoyed our four days here.
+Four days in Yazd flew by quickly.
 Now we’re headed to Shiraz.